Controllers

 AJAX

-To deal with AJAX requests / responses, Piko\Controller offers two helper: isAjax, jsonResponse.
+To work with AJAX requests/responses, Piko\Controller provides: isAjax, jsonResponse.

 public function userSaveAction()